Comcast/dcl-ui/README.md

 # DCL UI Web based app for managing CSA-DCL

 DCL-UI is [Vue.js](https://vuejs.org/) - based web application for managing the CSA Distributed Compliance Ledger.
-This app allows provides a web interface to view and manage the data in the Ledger.
+This app provides a web interface to view and manage the data in the Ledger.

 ## Prerequisites
 You will need [Node.js](https://nodejs.org) version 12.0 or greater installed on your system.